bioinfoguru/molecular_docking/README.md

 ### Pre-requisites
 * Operating system: Windows 10 onwards.
 * ADFR suite must be installed.
+[Download Link](https://ccsb.scripps.edu/adfr/downloads/)
 * Vina needs to be installed, if you would like to run Vina.

 ### Quick start